A Look Back at August 2020

 You may ask why 'advanced' riders need this, but most of us are at an age where we never had formal training and were allowed to put some L plates on a 250cc bike and off we went.
 Come test day, the Examiner stood at the side of the road and you rode passed him a couple of times before performing an emergency stop and then you got your result, which if you didn't stall the bike or lock up the wheels usually resulted in a pass!

 Despite the changeable weather, it was a fun couple of hours and although there was the odd foot down and dab moment, the guys were soon mastering the slalom, figure of eights and feet up U turns with aplomb.
-A few photos from the day.
+So, what are the top tips for slow riding?
+Relax, don't grip the bars too tightly, loosen the shoulders, twist from the hips, balance the throttle, clutch and rear brake, and look where you want to go.....easy!

 From L to R - RoSPA Tutors John, Chris, Paul, Dave A, (me), Dave T and Mick with Anchor Motorbike Training owner Keith at the front.
 (Missing is RoSPA Tutor Dave R who took the photo!)
 For more information about Anchor Motorbike Training check out; www.achormotorbiketraining.co.uk